rust-lang/rust-wiki-backup/Note-git-workflow.md

 > Sometimes there are conflicts during rebasing.
 If rebasing will cause some of your commits to not
 > build or otherwise make less sense then don't do it (`git rebase --abort`).
 > Instead finish the work on the current branch and submit the pull request without merging or rebasing.
-> Do not repeatedly merge master into your branch.
+> Do not repeatedly merge `master` into your branch.
+We will ask you to rewrite any pull request that
+> contains unnecessary merge nodes.

-3. When done, push your work up to github:
+3. When done, rebase one final time to the `incoming` branch of `mozilla/rust`, and push your work up to github:
 ```
+$ git fetch mozilla
+$ git rebase mozilla/incoming
+$ <re-run local tests, make sure it still works>
 $ git push origin mybranch
 ```

-4. Make a pull request to Mozilla.
-In the meantime, you can create a new branch and do something else.
+4. File a pull request against `mozilla/rust`.
+Target the pull request to the `incoming` integration branch in `mozilla/rust`, not `master`.
+Incoming changes target the `incoming` branch only.
+Once your pull request is filed, you can create a new branch and do something else.

-5. After Mozilla integrates your stuff, pull that master branch into your local repo:
+5. After Mozilla merges your stuff to `incoming`, tests that it's green, and merges it over (semi-regularly) to `master`, it is integrated.
+Watch this process to ensure your change integrates.
+Address any test-breakage reported in the bots during integration.

+6. Pull `master` into your local repo and verify that it contains your changes:
 ```
 $ git checkout master
-$ git fetch mozilla
+$ git pull
-$ git merge mozilla/master
+$ git log
+  ... <look for your changes, confirm they arrived> ...
 ```

-6. Verify that master contains your changes, then delete 'mybranch' from both local and remote repos:
+6. It is now safe to delete 'mybranch' from both local and remote repos:
 ```
 $ git branch -D mybranch
 $ git push origin :mybranch